-4.17 Procurement requires staff to follow the Council's Financial Regulations and Contract Procedure Rules as well as the Specialist Consultancy Framework when recruiting consultants.
-It is also required that staff ensure they liaise with other local authorities to obtain the prices paid for work of a highly specialised nature, so that Derby City Council are not paying an inflated price for a consultant.
+4.16 Procurement advises staff to follow the Council's Financial Regulations and Contract Procedure Rules as well as the Specialist Consultancy Framework when recruiting consultants.
+It is also advised that staff ensure that they liaised with other local authorities to obtain the prices paid for work of a highly specialised nature so that Derby City Council was not paying an inflated price for a consultant.